ownlytics/mcprax/README.md

 ## Tips and Best Practices

-1. **Name servers descriptively** - Use names that indicate function (e.g., "api-server", "auth-service")
+1. **Name servers descriptively** - Use names that indicate function (e.g., "github-server", "postgres-db")
 2. **Create purpose-specific racks** - Create different racks for different workflows
 3. **Use the `--force` flag with caution** - It will override configurations without confirmation
 4. **Check mounted servers before applying** - Use `rax mounted` to verify rack contents
 5. **Restart Claude Desktop after applying** - Changes may require a restart to take effect
+6. **Keep sensitive information secure** - API keys and tokens in MCP server configurations should be protected

 ## Troubleshooting